rixrix/stencil/README.md

 $ npm install
 ```

-## The Gulp command
+## Gulp commands

-By default if you don't specify any parameter to Gulp it will invoke `watchrun` task
+By default if you don't specify any parameter it will invoke `watchrun`

 ```
 $ gulp